 This Plan, financed and administered by Northfield Public Schools, is a self-insured medical Plan.
 Blue Cross and Blue Shield of Minnesota (Blue Cross) is the Claims Administrator and provides administrative Services only.
 The Claims Administrator does not assume any financial risk or obligation with respect to Claims.
-Coverage is subject to all terms and conditions of this booklet, including medical necessity.
+Coverage is subject to all terms and conditions of this booklet, including Medical Necessity and Appropriateness.